Dust storm causes huge pileup, 6 fatalities on I-55 south of Springfield

 Excessively high winds blew soil from farms onto the roadway, though officials say this is not uncommon and has happened before.
 The dust storm is a combination of meteorological conditions and human activity, namely agricultural land cultivation and leaving topsoil bare, according to CBS 2 Meteorologist Robb Ellis.

+Officials said while storms like Monday's have happened before, they hadn't seen conditions quite like those that caused the pileup.

+The NWS documented a dust storm back in May of 2017 which reduced visibility to near zero for several hours in open areas and caused numerous car accidents and closures of highways including I-72 from Jacksonville to Springfield and I-74 from McLean to near Bloomington.

-Drivers have taken to social media to share photos and video of what appears to be a dust storm.
+Drivers took to social media to share photos and video of what appears to be a dust storm.

 "I just went ahead and went from vehicle to vehicle trying to find people," said Cormier.
 "Most of them were just minor injuries."